herbertgithubaccount/MWSE/docs/source/guides/metadata.md

 -  `mwse`

     A dependency on a minimum version of MWSE.
-This is especially useful if you are using any recently added MWSE features.
+This is especially useful if you are using recently added MWSE features.

     The version is checked using the build number, which is the number that comes after "v2.1.0" in the first line of `MWSE.log`.
 E.g, the `2907` in the following line:

         Morrowind Script Extender v2.1.0-2907 (built Feb 18 2023) hooked.

     The buildnumber can also be checked using `mwse.buildNumber` in the lua console.
+Buildnumbers of previous MWSE builds can be found [here](https://ci.appveyor.com/project/NullCascade/mwse/history).

     Example: